gitcoinco/web/README.md

 Functionally, the app has several key features:

 * Smart Contracts -- Where bounties are stored and indexed.
-* Brochureware -- Describes the project
+* Brochureware -- Describes the project.
 * Bounty Explorer -- A searchable index of all of the work available in the system.
 * Bounty Submission / Acceptance flow -- Interface between the application and web3.